jfrausto7/Quill/README.md

 Run the frontend with `python src/main.py` and navigate to http://localhost:3000/

 ## OpenAI Assistant API
 A side experiment named 'openai_assistant' leverages the OpenAI Assistant API to automate document processing to build a proof of concept.
+To implement the notebook, an API key needs to be inserted at the first cell.
 The experiment can:
 - Visually identify blanks in forms
 - Auto-fill forms and generate PDF outputs
 - Store and manage user information in JSON format